INRIA/scikit-learn-mooc/slides/linear_model.md

 Linear models work well if the classes are linearly separable.

-However, sometimes, the best decision boundary to separate classes is not well approximated by a line.
+However, sometimes, the best decision boundary to separate classes is not well approximated by a straight line.

-In such a situation, we can either use non-linear models, or perform transformations on the data, known as feature augmentation.
+In such a situation, we can either use non-linear models, or perform transformations on the data, to engineer new features.
 We will cover these in other lessons.

 ---
 .center[
 # Take home messages: Linear models
 ]

-* Good and understandable baselines for:
+* Fase and understandable baselines for:
  - regression: linear regression + regularization = Ridge
  - classification: logistic regression

-* Fast to train

-* Most useful when: `n_features > n_samples`
+* Can underfit when: `n_features << n_samples`
+  →&nbsp;engineering new features can help!

+* Hard to beat when `n_features` is large

+* Regularization helpful in this case

 ???